iron-cage/sdk/module/iron_agents/lead_generator_agent/docs/readme.md

 ## Organization

 - `spec.md` - Specification of this module
-- `README.md` - Description how to use this module
+- `readme.md` - Description of how to use this module

 ## Purpose